soundpress/RulesOfNYC/docs/c13/index.rst

 (c) Operation of the mobile vending unit is subject to all provisions of General Business Law § 35-a.

-(d) During all times that a mobile food vending unit issued a permit under this section is in operation, as the term "operation" is defined in Health Code § 89.03 (j) or successor provision, a disabled veteran shall be present, but may be assisted by an employee who is a licensed mobile food vendor.
+(d) During all times that a mobile food vending unit issued a permit under this section is in operation, as the term "operation" is defined in 24 RCNY Health Code § 89.03(j) or successor provision, a disabled veteran shall be present, but may be assisted by an employee who is a licensed mobile food vendor.
 Department inspection reports which note the absence of a disabled veteran licensee are deemed proof that a disabled veteran is not operating the unit, in violation of General Business Law § 35-a.